nickbarrett645/thm-blog/src/blogs/day-18.md

 - Burp Suite Enterprise
     - Run continuously on a web server to scan web apps

-Although the community edition has a limited set of features it has some very important ones like:
+Although the community edition has a limited set of features it has some important ones like:
 - Proxy
     - Intercept traffic and modify it before sending it on.
 - Repeater